LAILA: A Large Trait-Based Dataset for Arabic Automated Essay Scoring: Benchmarking Experiments

 \paragraph{Cross-prompt Models} We selected the same FB models and LLMs.
 For encoder-based models, we employ the same AraBERT-based architecture, which performed strongly in Arabic AES \cite{sayed2025feature}, along with two SOTA English AES models, ProTACT \cite{do-etal-2023-prompt} and MOOSE~\cite{chen-etal-2025-mixture-ordered}.

 \paragraph{Feature Set} We implemented the 816 handcrafted features introduced by \citet{sayed2025feature} for Arabic AES, encompassing surface, readability, lexical, semantic, and syntactic aspects.
-These features were applied to the FB models, ProTACT, and AraBERT.
+These features were applied to the FB models, ProTACT, MOOSE, and AraBERT.
 To mitigate noise, we performed feature selection based on Pearson and Spearman correlations \cite{li-ng-2024-conundrums}, retaining features whose absolute correlation with any trait exceeded a predefined threshold for either metric.
+For MOOSE, however, we did not apply this explicit feature selection step.

 \paragraph{Evaluation \& Hyperparameters} We evaluate model performance using QWK to measure agreement between human and model scores.
 Hyperparameters are tuned via Bayesian optimization with the Tree-structured Parzen Estimator algorithm \cite{NIPS2011_86e8f7ab}, implemented using Optuna's TPESampler.\footnote{\href{https://optuna.readthedocs.io/en/stable/reference/samplers/generated/optuna.samplers.TPESampler.html}{Optuna TPESampler documentation}} We ran 20 trials with 5 startup trials and a fixed random seed of 11.
 The best configuration, selected based on average QWK on the development set, was used for final evaluation on the test data.
 Additional hyperparameter details are provided in Appendix~\ref{appendix:baselines}.